IMAGE-ET/DicomToolkit/README.md

 # DicomToolkit
 The main objective of this project is to develop a SDK for writing DICOM complaint client and server applications.
-The project aims to provide a learing platform for DICOM enthusiasts by implementing various pieces of DICOM standard.
+The project aims to provide a learning platform for DICOM enthusiasts by implementing various pieces of DICOM standard.

 To do:

 1. Develop core modules to handle DICOM images.
-2. Develop core commnication protocol modules to create a DICOM server.
+2. Develop core communication protocol modules to create a DICOM server.

 Languages used: